Guldbagge Award for Best Foreign Film

-The Guldbagge for Best Foreign Film is a Swedish film award presented annually by the Swedish Film Institute (SFI) as part of the Guldbagge Awards (Swedish: "Guldbaggen") to the best Swedish motion picture of the year.
+The Guldbagge for Best Foreign Film is a Swedish film award presented annually by the Swedish Film Institute (SFI) as part of the Guldbagge Awards (Swedish: "Guldbaggen").

+The category was discontinued, after four years of evaluation, as of the 58th gala, in 2023.
+In the last years it was called Best International Film.

 Winners and nominees

 Each Guldbagge Awards ceremony is listed chronologically below along with the winner of the Guldbagge Award for Best Foreign Film and the director associated with the award.
 Before 1991 the awards did not announce nominees, only winners.
-In the columns under the winner of each award are the other nominees for best film, which are listed from 1991 and forward.
+In the columns under the winner of each award are the other nominees for best foreign film, which are listed from 1991 and forward.